KQM-git/TCL/docs/evidence/equipment/weapons.md

 **Significance**

-* Avoid crit rate circlet and minimize crit rate rolls on your substats.
+* Avoid CRIT Rate circlet and minimize CRIT Rate rolls on your substats.
 * The royal weapon line behaves, strangely, I know.
 * If you are SOL on artifacts however, the Royal weapons can make for a decent choice.